StephenJD/lighting_up_your_life/content/en/Teaching/Church/How Church Buildings Cripple the Gospel.md

 ---
+title: How Church Buildings Cripple the Gospel
 type: document
 translationKey: How Church Buildings Cripple the Gospel
-title: How Church Buildings Cripple the Gospel
+geometry: margin=2cm
+geometry: a4paper
 ---
-# How Church Buildings Cripple the Gospel

 ## A story